dgaydukov/cert-aws/sa/files/sa.md

 * contact dns server to resolve IP
 There are 13 RS (Root Servers) registered by ICANN.
 When RS receive request it redirects it to TLD (top level domain, like .com, .edu..)
 Server.
 TLD Server will find IP address of second level domain, but if you are using third or more level domain it will contact Domain Level Name Server to get IP address of third or more level domain.
+Route53 Resolver - helps to query on-premise dns from vpc and vice versa (used mostly for hybrid apps).
+There are 2 endpoints:
+* inbound - forward dns query from on-premise to vpc
+* outbound - forward dns query from vpc to on-premise dns resolver For both types, IP are private, so in order to work you have to connect your network to vpc through direct connect or VPN.

 ###### RDS
 RDS (Relational Database Service) - aws managed service, that make it easy install/operate relational database in the cloud.
 It helps easily scale compute resources or storage associated with your db, simplifies replication.